dimitri-nicolo/calico/v2.4/getting-started/kubernetes/index.md

 ### Overview

-This quickstart gets you a single-host Kubernetes cluster with {{site.prodname}}
+This quickstart gets you a single-host Kubernetes cluster with {{site.tseeprodname}}
 in approximately 15 minutes.
 You can use this cluster for testing and development.